apache/age-website/docs/clauses/match.md

 ```

-Returns any vertices connected with the Person 'Oliver' that are labeled Movie.
+Returns any vertices connected with the `Person` 'Oliver' that are labeled `Movie`.

 <table>